prunepytest/prunepytest/README.md

 not publicly available under an OSI or FSF approved license, you may take advantage of the trial period for up to 15 days per calendar year.
-After that, you MUST either obtain my written permission to continue using the software, or wait for usage restrictions to be lifted, 4 years after the initial public release.
+After that, you MUST either obtain my written permission to continue using the software, or wait for usage restrictions to be lifted, 4 years after the initial public release, just in time for Christmas 2028.

 [Contact me](mailto:hugues@betakappaphi.com)